 5. Confidence Behind the Camera

 Even if you’re new, act like you’ve done this before.
 Your energy sets the tone.
-Give clear, positive feedback and keep things fun.
+Provide clear, positive feedback and maintain a fun atmosphere.

 Best Camera Settings for Fashion Photography